My Vienna: peek into city districts 1 to 23

 The green bridge and stone pillars for the elevated U6 metro line is a fine sight in morning light against blue skies; see also above in the 12th district.
 Completed in 1898, the bridge has multiple names: Brücke über die Zeile, Otto-Wagner-Brücke, Brücke über die Gumpendorfer Zeile, Wientalbrücke.
 Early 20th-century architect Otto Wagner was responsible for the design and construction of the bridge for the “Gürtellinie” or “belt route”, as part of the city’s brand new municipal railway of the time.
 After threats of demolition, the bridge was fortunately saved and preserved, in use now as an important part of the city’s U-Bahn network.

-The Brunnenmarkt is one of the last two remaining street markets in Vienna with its start in 1830; the other remaining street market is Kutschkermarkt in the 18th district.
-The market is open every day with a big farmers’ market every Saturday.
+Beginning in 1830, the Brunnenmarkt remains as one of the last two street markets in Vienna; the other remaining street market is Kutschkermarkt in the 18th district.
+Brunnenmarkt is open every day with a big farmers’ market every Saturday.
 A cacophony of sight, smell, and sound, the market is full of people, chatter, colour, produce, and all sorts of food from around the world.
 There’s now a growing and delicious Arabic and Syrian scene at the market, pumping further variety and diversification into the market and beyond.

-Vienna’s own “Via Dolorosa” was laid out in the 17th-century between St. Stephen’s cathedral and the location of the Calvary Church.
-A staircase on each side of the Calvary Church leading up to the church’s “ground floor” conveys the climb Christ made to his own crucifixion on Golgotha hill.
+Vienna’s own “Via Dolorosa” was laid out in the 17th-century, between St. Stephen’s cathedral and Calvary Church located here on top of a hill.
+A staircase on each side leads up to the church’s “ground floor” conveys the climb Christ made to his own crucifixion on Golgotha hill.
 The memorial plaque next to the east staircase is dedicated to composer Franz Schubert, who on 3 November 1828 attended a performance of the Latin Requiem composed by his older brother Ferdinand.
 This would be Franz’s final attendance at a music event; he died 16 days later.

 Every year, the third generation of the Perzy family continue to make by hand thousands of snow globes sold and distributed around the world.
 They might not have been the first, but they’re definitely the Vienna originals, back to the first construction by grandfather Perzy in 1900.
 Today, the free-to-enter shop and museum display countless globes with motifs past and present, many available for sale and various one of a kind not-for-sale specials.
 Naturally, I snapped up 3 of the 45-mm globes, and had them immediately shipped back across the world to my nieces in Canada.

 Inaugurated in 1991 and dedicated to the memory of the 13th-century Turkish poet and mystic, the Yunus-Emre-Brunnen (Yunus Emre Fountain) is a physical manifestation of the friendship and non-enmity between Austria and Turkey.
 There’s plenty of smug finger-waving over the two failed Ottoman sieges in 1529 and 1683.
-And yet, the Viennese today are all about flaky Apfelstrudel (made with filo pastry), buttery Kipferl, strong Kaffee, crispy Schnitzel, and juicy Döner.
-Na gut, aber komm schon: the Ottomans really did win out in the end, and we’re all the better for it.
+And yet, the Viennese today are all about flaky Apfelstrudel (made with filo pastry), buttery Kipferl crescents, strong dark Kaffee, big plate-sized crispy Schnitzel, and juicy tender Döner stuffed into fresh baked bread.
+Na gut, aber komm schon: Ottoman culture really did win out in the end, and we’re all the better for it.

 Morning sun streams down Kahlenberger Strasse where a number of Heuriger (wine taverns) sit quietly before the rustle of activity slowly builds to a bustle of visitors later in the day.
 A hanging bunch of pine branches next to the door is a visual symbol indicating the wine tavern is open for business (“ausg’steckt”).
 In 1787, Kierlinger bought property with a farm at street address 20, establishing vineyards, a wine tavern, and a long family tradition of wine-making.